Riso-stratifications and a tree invariant: introduction

-And finally, instead of considering riso-triviality of a subset of $K^n$, one can make sense of riso-triviality of a map from $K^n$ into any other set.
-In that sense, the above result holds more generally for definable maps from $K^n$ to (a cartesian power of) the leading term structure $\RV(K)$ (or a quotient thereof).
-This generalization is needed to obtain the algebraic riso-stratifications mentioned in Section~\ref{sec:i:poincare}. \item The Riso-Triviality Theorem is proved in a common induction with the \emph{Riso-Equivalence Theorem}~\ref{thm:RET}, which states that being in risometry is a definable condition.
+Moreover, instead of considering riso-triviality of a subset of $K^n$, one can make sense of riso-triviality of a partition of $K^n$.
+Such a partition can be given as the fibers of a map from $K^n$ another set, and in that sense, the Riso-Triviality Theorem holds more generally for definable maps from $K^n$ to (a cartesian power of) the leading term structure $\RV(K)$ (or a quotient thereof).
+This more general version is needed to obtain the algebraic riso-stratifications mentioned at the end of Section~\ref{sec:i:poincare}. \item The Riso-Triviality Theorem is proved in a common induction with the \emph{Riso-Equivalence Theorem}~\ref{thm:RET}, which states that being in risometry is a definable condition.
 More precisely, we obtain that risometry types can be parametrized by elements of $\RV^\eq$; see Corollary~\ref{cor:RET} for the precise statement.
-This can be considered as a key step towards a classification of definable sets up to risometry. \item We introduce \emph{riso-stratifications} (Definition~\ref{defn:risoStrat}) in a variety of different settings, namely algebraically closed fields of characteristic $0$, real closed fields, $p$-adically closed fields and valued fields of the form $\kt$ and $\kt[t^\QQ]$, where $\operatorname{char} k = 0$ (see Hypothesis~\ref{hyp:can_whit}).
-In all those settings, the set we are stratifying can be any definable set, e.g.\ constructible subsets in algebraically closed fields or semi-algebraic sets in real closed fields.
-In the case of real closed fields, we also allow to work in certain other o-minimal structures, including e.g.\ the one consisting of all sub-analytic sets in $\RR^n$.
+This can be considered as a key step towards a classification of definable sets up to risometry.
+(We expect it should be possible, yet somewhat laborious, to finish the classification along the lines of \cite[Section~8]{i.whit}.) \item We introduce \emph{riso-stratifications} (Definition~\ref{defn:risoStrat}) in a variety of different settings, namely in algebraically closed fields of characteristic $0$, in real closed fields, in $p$-adically closed fields and in equi-characteristic $0$ valued fields of the form $\kt$ and $\kt[t^\QQ]$ (see Hypothesis~\ref{hyp:can_whit}).
+In all those settings, the set we are stratifying can be any definable set, e.g.\ a constructible set in an algebraically closed field or a semi-algebraic set in a real closed field.
+In the case of real closed fields, we also allow to work in certain other o-minimal structures, including e.g.\ the one consisting of all globally subanalytic sets in $\RR^n$.
 The precise condition we need is that the o-minimal structure is power-bounded (see Definition~\ref{defn:powbd}), which amounts to requiring that no definable function grows exponentially. \item To put riso-stratifications in relation to other notions of stratifications, we prove that they satisfy Whitney's regularity conditions (Theorem~\ref{thm:whit}).
-While in almost all of the settings from Hypothesis~\ref{hyp:can_whit}, the existence of Whitney (and even Verdier) stratifications was known before (see \cite{Loi.ominStrat} in the o-minimal case and \cite{CCL.cones,For.motCones} for the valued field cases with discrete value group), our approach yields a uniform proof of existence of stratifications for all those fields at once.
-(In $\kt[t^\QQ]$, even existence of Whitney stratifications seems to be new, though the methods of \cite{CCL.cones,For.motCones} would certainly also have worked.)
+While in almost all of the settings from Hypothesis~\ref{hyp:can_whit}, the existence of Whitney (and even Verdier) stratifications was known before (see \cite{Loi.ominStrat} in the o-minimal case and \cite{CCL.cones,For.motCones} for the valued field cases with discrete value group), our approach yields a uniform existence proof for all those fields at once.
+(In $\kt[t^\QQ]$, even existence of Whitney stratifications seems to be new, though the methods of \cite{CCL.cones,For.motCones} should be expected to extend to this context also.)